Career Convergence is a monthly web magazine published by the National Career Development Association.

 All work must be original.
 Authors should not submit articles that have been published or are being considered by another publication.
 All published material is copyrighted by NCDA.
-(The author’s signature on our copyright transfer form is required).
+The author’s signature on our copyright transfer form is required.
 Reprint permission will be granted if submitted in writing to the editor.
 Submission implies acceptance of NCDA policy.
+No guarantee of publication is offered.
 Membership in NCDA is not required of authors.
 No compensation will be given for articles.
-Authors may receive 4 CEUs for each publication – contact the Editor after publication for your certificate.
+Authors may receive 4 CEs for each publication – contact the Editor after publication for your certificate.
 Authors of published articles will be automatically emailed when Comments are posted; responses are encouraged.
 Social media sharing after publication is encouraged.

 HOW TO SUBMIT

 Authors should email an Associate Editor in one of the career development departments to submit an article.
 Please do not submit the same article to multiple editors.
 If you are not sure which Associate Editor to contact or you want help with starting this process, use the list of Field Editors to begin a discussion about your submission.
-A list of all the Editors with contact information is online at www.careerconvergence.org.
+A list of all the Editors with contact information is linked on the Career Convergence home page.

 Questions may be directed to the Career Convergence Editor, Melanie Reinersman at email@example.com